-V BENEFIT PAYMENTS
+V. ARTICLE - BENEFIT PAYMENTS

-1. When will I receive payments from my accounts?
+01. When will I receive payments from my accounts?

 During the course of the Plan Year, you may submit requests for reimbursement of expenses you have incurred.
 Expenses are considered "incurred" when the service is performed, not necessarily when it is paid for.
 The Administrator will provide you with acceptable forms for submitting these requests for reimbursement.
 If the request qualifies as a benefit or expense that the Plan has agreed to pay, you will receive a reimbursement payment soon thereafter.
 Remember, these reimbursements which are made from the Plan are generally not subject to federal income tax or withholding.
 Nor are they subject to Social Security taxes.
 Requests for payment of insured benefits should be made directly to the insurer.
-You will only be reimbursed from the Dependent Care Flexible Spending Account to the extent that there are sufficient funds in the Account to cover your request.
+You will be reimbursed from the Health Flexible Spending Account or Dependent Care Flexible Spending Account up to your total annual election, even if you haven't yet contributed that full amount through payroll deductions.
+You will only be reimbursed from the Dependent Care Flexible Spending Account to the extent that there are sufficient funds in the Account to cover your requests

-2. What happens if I don't spend all Plan contributions during the Plan Year?
+02. What happens if I don't spend all Plan contributions during the Plan Year?